 Scott deLahunta has worked as writer, researcher and organiser on a range of international projects bringing performing arts with a focus on choreography into conjunction with other disciplines and practices.
 He is currently Director of Motion Bank / The Forsythe Company and Senior Research Fellow in partnership with Coventry University (UK) & Deakin University (AUS).

-Jeanne is a curator, cultural producer and university teacher in cultural sciences and media sociology.
-Since 2017, she is co-directing our festival and the CEO of our organization.
+Jeanne is a dramaturge, curator and cultural producer.
+Since 2017, she is the artistic and managing director of NODE.
 Trained in management theory, working in arts and culture, she embodies the multidisciplinary perspective in the team.
-Working and researching at the intersection between the arts and technology, her projects are always aiming at spreading the news to a broad audience.
+Her projects are working at the intersection between the digital arts, performance and technology, always aiming at spreading the means for the critical reflection and application of technology.